Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 Get Your Guide offers some combination tickets that can help you save (we also love their cancellation policy and the fact you can keep all your ticket bookings on your phone).

-Travelling to Abu Dhabi with children?
+Travelling to Abu Dhabi with your children?

 We will leave you with one tip, research in advance, especially if you are visiting at a busy time of year.
 Booking in advance or finding discount offers can save you greatly in the long run, and make an otherwise expensive city quite affordable.